 Intra-day update: rupee weakens further against US dollar

-Pakistani rupee weakened further against the US dollar, depreciating nearly 0.9% during intra-day trading on Tuesday.
+Pakistani rupee sustained further losses against the US dollar, depreciating 0.3% during intra-day trading on Wednesday.

-On Monday, the rupee sustained back-to-back losses against the US dollar, depreciating another 0.6% to settle at 279.26 in the inter-bank market.
+On Tuesday, the rupee sustained losses against the US dollar for the third successive session, depreciating another 1.34% to settle at 283.04 in the inter-bank market.

-In a key development, the top military brass vowed to fully support the strategic initiatives planned by the government of Pakistan for the revival of the economy by providing all possible technical and management support for the overall good of the people of Pakistan.
+In a key development, the International Monetary Fund (IMF) stressed for a market-determined exchange rate.

-Globally, the US dollar wobbled near an over one-year low against its major peers on Tuesday, as investors awaited fresh catalysts to gauge if the greenback has further downside in the wake of last week’s cooler-than-expected US inflation report.
+The lender stated that reliance on administrative measures to manage imports since May 2022 and the tightly controlled exchange rate since September 2022 have caused significant damage to Pakistan’s growth and exacerbated external pressures by dissuading inflows, especially remittances.

 This is an intra-day update